 Without having to dedicate large amounts of capital and employee time to running and maintaining air conditioners, companies that rely on heat exchangers can instead invest in ways to transform other operations.
 For instance, because heat exchangers transfer heat instead of eradicating it with chilled air, they create an opportunity to utilize the heat as a free energy source for other processes (such as wastewater treatment).
 In many instances, heat exchanger technology makes it easier for manufacturing companies to both dissipate electrical waste heat and save on energy for other processes that require thermal management.

-To learn more about what manufacturing looks like with heat exchangers, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about what manufacturing looks like with heat exchangers, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.